LXShades/comp320_artefact/README.md

 * + Does the next round begin after the player completes a level?
 * + Can the player complete the level?
 * + Is the player stopped when the game ends?
-* ?
-Are the balloons easy to notice and hard to miss as you progress?
+* + Are the balloons easy to notice and hard to miss as you progress?
-Last test: 27/02/2020
+Last test: 1/03/2020

 ### Stress testing
 * + Do spawners reliably activate if the player attempts to jump around the invisible triggers?
 * + Can the player climb walls?
 * + Can the player escape the level?
 * + Can the player break the slingshot functionality by spamming Shoot?
-Last test: 26/02/2020
+Last test: 1/03/2020

 ## Stage: Data collection
 ### Requirements testing
 * + Do the questions all appear in sequence after each round?
 * + Does the balloon lifetime data match the player's gameplay performance?
-* - Does the frame rate data match the game's performance?
+* + Does the frame rate data match the game's performance?
 * + Is the data associated with the active impostor configuration correctly?
 * + Does the questionnaire data match the user's responses?
-* - Is the number of shots fired recorded correctly?
+* + Is the number of shots fired recorded correctly?
+Last test: 1/03/2020

 ### Stress testing
 * + Does the log file continue to collate the correct data when the game is run two times or more?
+Last test: 1/03/2020

 ### Unit tests
 * + Do all unit tests pass?
+Last test: 1/03/2020

 See Scripts/Test_PlayMode/PlayModeTests source code for descriptively commented unit tests.